-During the FY 2012-2013 biennium, ANRA's monitoring program will include routine (RT) monitoring in all areas of the basin.
+During the FY 2014-2015 biennium, ANRA's monitoring program will include routine (RT) monitoring in all areas of the basin.
 The routine monitoring includes the following field parameters: pH, water temperature, dissolved oxygen, specific conductance, secchi depth (transparency), total water depth (reservoir sites), instantaneous stream flow (stream sites), flow severity, flow measurement method, days since last significant rainfall, present weather, and stream flow estimate (when instream flow is not available).
 The routine monitoring also includes the following conventional parameters analyzed in the laboratory: E. coli, Ammonia-N, Nitrate-N+Nitrite-N, Total Phosphorus, Sulfate, Chloride, Total Dissolved Solids, Total Suspended Solids, Chlorophyll-a, and Pheophytin.
-The City of Tyler will continue to monitor at four stations in the upper basin as a sub-tier participant in the Clean Rivers Program.
-The City of Tyler also monitors for the same routine field and conventional parameters listed above as well as testing for Total Hardness.
 The ANRA and/or the LCRA laboratories perform the sample analyses for conventional parameters.
 All chlorophyll-a and pheophytin samples are analyzed by the LCRA laboratory.
-The ANRA Data Manager is responsible for the data generated by the City of Tyler and the LCRA laboratory.

 See Appendix B for the project-related work plan tasks and schedule of deliverables for a description of work defined in this QAPP.
+Attach work plan tasks pertaining to this QAPP.